wesjrock/ignis/README.md

 ![Screenshot 3](img/host.png)

-The Host interface: in this case, the professor added an event called Aula Incrível which is a lecture and started hosting it.
+* The Host interface: in this case, the professor added an event called Aula Incrível which is a lecture and started hosting it.

 ![Screenshot 4](img/user1.png)

-The user interface: the student registered himself in the app and now he can participate.
+* The user interface: the student registered himself in the app and now he can participate.

 ![Screenshot 5](img/user2.png)

+The host app can now view the number and information about the participant.

 WHAT IS A BEACON AND HOW DOES IT WORK?
 --------------------------------------------------